Black chokeberry

 - Is Black chokeberry good for the Colorado Front Range?

-- Yes.
-Black chokeberry is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Black chokeberry is a well-suited shrub for Colorado's Front Range.

 - How big does Black chokeberry get?